kevholditch/terraform-provider-kong/README.md

 ```

 You can use environment variables to set the provider properties instead.
-The following table shows the corresponding environment variables and thei property defaults if you do not set them.
+The following table shows all of the config options, the corresponding environment variables and their property defaults if you do not set them.

 | Provider property     | Env variable         | Default if not set    | Use                                                                             |
 |:----------------------|:---------------------|:----------------------|:--------------------------------------------------------------------------------|